immosentomppa/immosentomppa/README.md

 <h2>$ whoami</h2>
 <p>I am currently am studying in University of Turku for a Master of Science (Technology), aiming to graduate in the end of 2024.
 I am specializing in software engineering, with my minor focusing on cyber security of networked systems.
 I have previously completed a Bachelor of Engineering in Turku University of Applied Sciences, where I specialized in IoT and embedded software.</p>

 <p>I am constantly aiming to learn new things and technologies through my studies, work and hobby projects, and I love whenever I face a problem waiting to be solved.
 Currently, I am striving to strengthen my skills for example through the widely known Full Stack Open course and by being a Webmaster for my student organization Digit ry.
-Here you can find some of my past projects, but unfortunately all of which I am participating in are not open-source at the moment.</p>
+Here you can find some of my past projects, but unfortunately all of which I am participating in are not open-source at the moment.
+Overall, I have 5+ years of experience in web development through school, work and hobby projects.</p>

 <h2>$ toolbox</h2>
 <div style="margin-bottom: 20px;">